All Episodes

 They still shouldn't go anywhere.

-Just stay where you are, keep doing it.
+Just stay where you are.

-I mean just lift the mandates.
+I mean, just lift the mandates.

-They until they lift the fucking mandates.
+Until they lift the fucking mandates.

 I can't wait for that to occur.

-That's gonna be the best.
+That's going to be the best.

 Check this out, man.